sim-kar/cinema-sage/README.md

 injected.

 ## Discussion
-Perspective: Has the purpose been fulfilled?
-Determine the suitability of the implementation... should alternative approaches and procedures be considered?
-Personal reflections: What did you learn?
-What did you find to be particularly difficult?
-Did the learning module(s) prepare you sufficiently for the challenge?
-What could be improved in regards to the assignment?
-Etc.

 The chatbot successfully responds to user requests with movie recommendations.
 It will recommend movies based on combinations of genre, year of release, and/or a person, and will respond accordingly if it is unable to find anything that matches the given criteria.
 The chatbot is